dinith95/CodingBook/devops/kubernates/kubectl-commands.md

     - create a service account token and it valid for 1 hour
     - ``` kubectl create token <service-account>```

+## config
+- use to change the configerations of the k8s clustes

+> use diffrent cubconfig file
+- default the config file at `$Home > .kube > config` file is used.
+- to change the path of the file use `--kubeconfig`

 ## Apply

 - apply the configuration to a pod / deployment existing in the cluster